-CASH ON THE BARRELHEAD How Two Barrels of Paint And A Bag From A Lipton Ice Tea Container Can Be Worth $394,000
+CASH ON THE BARRELHEAD How 2 Barrels of Paint And A Bag From A Lipton Ice Tea Container Are Worth $394K

 SAN JUAN — Last week was a bad week for somebody or several somebodies in the Dominican Republic awaiting cash from Puerto Rico.